Privacy Policy

 The clinic may contact you for the following purposes:

-Individuals Involved In Your Care: Unless you object, the clinic may disclose to a family member, other relative, or a close personal friend, or any other person you identify, PHI directly relevant to that person’s involvement with your care.
-The clinic will also disclose PHI to an individual if it can reasonably infer from the circumstances, based on the exercise of professional judgment that you do not object to the disclosure.
+Individuals Involved in Your Care: Unless you object, the clinic may disclose to a family member, other relative, close personal friend, or any other person you identify, PHI directly relevant to that person’s involvement with your care.
+The clinic will also disclose PHI to an individual if it can reasonably infer from the circumstances, based on the exercise of professional judgment, that you do not object to the disclosure.

 YOUR HEALTH INFORMATION RIGHTS

-The right to receive additional copies of the Clinic’s Notice of Privacy Practices: You have the right to receive additional paper copies of this Notice, upon request, even if you initially agreed to receive the Notice electronically.
-If you wish to receive a paper copy of this request, please ask a clinic workforce member and they will provide you with a copy.
+To receive additional copies of this Notice: You have the right to receive additional paper copies of this Notice, upon request, even if you initially agreed to receive the Notice electronically.
+If you wish to receive a paper copy of this request, please ask a clinic workforce member, and they will provide you with a copy.

 The clinic reserves the right to change and/or revise this Notice and make the new revised version applicable to all PHI received prior to its effective date.
 The revised Notice will be available, upon request, to all individuals.
-The clinic will also post the revised version of the Notice in the clinic.
+The clinic will also post the revised version of the Notice in the clinic and online.

 COMPLAINTS